Jesse Valenzuela

-All Music described New Miserable Experience as “a tight and lean collection of brilliant, edgy pop music.”
-Rolling Stone called the album “fresh and highly personal,” and said: “the ease with which this quintet casts hooks suggests that there's plenty more in store.”
+All Music described New Miserable Experience as "a tight and lean collection of brilliant, edgy pop music."
+Rolling Stone called the album "fresh and highly personal," and said: "the ease with which this quintet casts hooks suggests that there's plenty more in store."

-The band's follow-up album, released several years after Hopkins’s 1993 suicide, bore the evocative title Congratulations I'm Sorry.
-The title was intended to summarize the sentiments expressed to band members arising from New Miserable Experience’s success and Hopkins’ tragic death.
+The band's follow-up album, released several years after Hopkins's 1993 suicide, bore the evocative title Congratulations I'm Sorry.
+The title was intended to summarize the sentiments expressed to band members arising from New Miserable Experiences success and Hopkins' death.
 Though it was recorded in harrowing circumstances and required other band members to take over songwriting duties, Congratulations ...
-I'm Sorry was a commercial success, reaching #10 on the Billboard charts.

-All Music said the album was “filled with chiming guitars, sweet melodies, and simple, catchy hooks, as well as a sturdy grasp of traditional pop/rock songwriting that results in a number of gems.”
-The Los Angeles Times praised album's “jangling, radio-friendly tunes.”
+I'm Sorry was a commercial success, reaching #10 on the Billboard charts.All Music said the album was "filled with chiming guitars, sweet melodies, and simple, catchy hooks, as well as a sturdy grasp of traditional pop/rock songwriting that results in a number of gems."
+The Los Angeles Times praised album's "jangling, radio-friendly tunes."

-Sandwiched between the two albums and appearing on the Empire Records movie soundtrack was the song that Billboard magazine called “The closest thing to a perfect pop song to hit radio in recent memory,” Valenzuela's “’Til I Hear It From You.”
-The double-A side single of “Til I Hear It From You”/“Follow You Down” is the Gin Blossom's top single, reaching #9 on the U.S. Billboard Hot 100 and rising to #1 in Canada.
+Sandwiched between the two albums and appearing on the Empire Records movie soundtrack was the song that Billboard magazine called "The closest thing to a perfect pop song to hit radio in recent memory," Valenzuela's "'Til I Hear It From You."
+The double-A side single of "Til I Hear It From You"/"Follow You Down" is the Gin Blossom's top single, reaching #9 on the U.S. Billboard Hot 100 and rising to #1 in Canada.